 You could move your baby's crib into your room.
 Or you could buy a special co-sleeper crib that attaches to the side of your bed.

 Don't put the baby in your bed, though.
-The American Academy of Pediatrics warns against co-sleeping with your baby, because there's a chance that you could roll over your baby while sleeping and suffocate the baby.
+The American Academy of Pediatrics warns against co-sleeping with your baby.
+Sleeping with your infant created an increased chance of Sudden Infant Death Syndrome (SIDS) as well as a chance that you could roll over your baby while sleeping and suffocate the baby.

 8. A Drink of Water

 Many lactation experts tell new moms to drink water whenever they nurse.
 And with good reason: